Isaac Guion: Biography

 When Aaron Burr was arrested at the house of Peter Bryan Bruin at Bayou Pierre for what was alleged to be the Burr conspiracy, he was held over as a guest of "Col. Benajah Osmun, a wealthy planter residing in the vicinity.
 He had been an officer in the New Jersey line, and intimate with Burr.
 In politics he was a high-strung federalist, had been a strong partisan of John Adams, and had no confidence in Mr. Jefferson.
 Near by Colonel Osmun, another old military friend of similar political opinions, the veteran Maj.
 Isaac Guion, and with these two, and other influential gentlemen, he had daily consultations.
 No sterner and truer patriots lived than these two veteran soldiers, and they reposed unshaken faith in the friend whom they had seen so often tested in the time that tried men's souls; Colonel Osmun lived at the place now owned by Dr. Stanton, and Major Guion resided at the foot of the Half-way Hill, and there was a rural path between the two places trellised with vines and shaded by evergreens.
 This was Burr's daily resort."
 According to one account there were 65 "adherents" of Burr in the vicinity of Natchez (it is unclear if Guion was so categorized).
 Later historians report that Guion's reputation "suffered for a time" because of the Burr association, "however, while there were rumors, there was no connection proved...The only proven connection between the two was that they fought together in the Revolutionary War."

 In 1823 Guion was a candidate for the Mississippi State Senate from Adams County, along with Adam Bingaman.
 He died in September 1823, before the election.
 Despite being dead, he garnered 15 votes in the final tally.
-He may have served as Surveyor and Inspector of Revenue for the port of Natchez for a time.
+Prior to being dead, he may have served for a time as Surveyor and Inspector of Revenue for the port of Natchez.

 Personal life

-Guion married Sarah Lewis, the sister of Seth Lewis, who served as Chief Justice of Mississippi Territory from 1800 to 1803.
+Guion married Sarah Lewis, the sister of Seth Lewis, who served as Chief Justice of Mississippi Territory from 1800 to 1803, who himself married into the expansive Hardeman family.
 Lewis may have been born in the Floridas.
 Her father had been granted land in the Natchez District in the 1770s but died shortly after arrival.
 According to a Mississippian writing in 1883, "Both husband and wife were endowed with remarkable talents, and highly cultivated.
 Their sons inherited these gifts...John I. Guion, distinguished as lawyer and legislator, was partner of Wm.
 L. Sharkey and S. S. Prentiss.
 George W. Guion, parish Judge of Concordia, removed to Lafourche and became very prominent there."